 Crossing Boundaries is Key

-In the Queens College MFA Program in Creative Writing and Literary Translation Program.
-Situated in one of the most diverse communities in the world, we play seriously with expression.
+Situated in one of the most diverse communities in the world, we at the Queens College MFA Program in Creative Writing & Literary Translation play seriously with language.
 Small classes and conferences make for individually-guided work.
-Cross-genre classwork makes translation as much a metaphor for exploring one’s craft as it is a unique opportunity.
+Cross-genre classwork can make translation as much a metaphor for exploring one’s craft as it is a unique opportunity to learn.

 Community is Key